intel/sriov-fec-operator/spec/openshift-operator-release-notes.md

 # Changes to Existing Features

-***v2.1.0***
+***v2.0.2***
 - Added webhook that converts existing SriovFecClusterConfigs with `nodes` field to SriovFecClusterConfig with `nodeSelector` and `acceleratorSelectors`
-- Added webhook that prohibits creation of  SriovFecClusterConfig with `nodes` field
+- Added webhook that prohibits creation of  SriovFecClusterConfig with `nodes` field.
 - Daemon's reconciliation process trigger has been adjusted to cover multi-reboot scenarios

 ***v2.0.1***
 - Daemon reconcile loop has been redesigned